iterate-ch/docs/Cyberduck/FAQ.md

 ## What is Cyberduck?

-Cyberduck is an open-souce server and cloud storage browser for Mac and Windows with support for FTP, SFTP, WebDAV, AMazon S3, OpenStack Swift, Backblaze B2, Microsoft Azure & OneDrive, Google Drive, and Dropbox licensed under the [GPL](https://github.com/iterate-ch/cyberduck/blob/master/LICENSE.txt).
+Cyberduck is an open-souce server and cloud storage browser for Mac and Windows with support for FTP, SFTP, WebDAV, Amazon S3, OpenStack Swift, Backblaze B2, Microsoft Azure & OneDrive, Google Drive, and Dropbox licensed under the [GPL](https://github.com/iterate-ch/cyberduck/blob/master/LICENSE.txt).

-## Is Cyberduck free?
+## Is Cyberduck Free?

 Cyberduck is free software.
 Free software is a matter of the users' freedom to run, copy, distribute, study, change, and improve the software.
 If you find this programm useful, please consider making a [donation](http://cyberduck.ch/donate).
 A donation would not only demonstrate your appreciation of this software but also help to advance development in the future.
 You receive a registration key and it will help to make Cyberduck even better!